BedrockStreaming/RedisBundle/README.md

             prefix: raoul\           # prefix to use
             timeout:   2             # timeout in second (float)
             read_write_timeout: 1.2  # read write timeout in seconds (float)
-            reconnect: 1             # number of reconnection attempt if a redis command fail, only for tcp
             compress: true           # compress/uncompress data sent/retrieved from redis using gzip, only method SET, SETEX, SETNX and GET are supported
         sharded:
             servers: ["first", "second"]